 Natural Remedies for Children with Special Needs

 As both an herbalist and a mother of a special needs son, I have had many opportunities to apply the information I discuss in this article.
 I have had lots of occasions to try things and carefully watch outcomes.
 As my son has grown and changed, so have the remedies and protocols that I use.
 My family’s journey has been beautiful, exhausting, heart touching, filled with elation and tinged with deep pain.
 I would not change it for anything.
 We have had lots of help along the way.
 Offering this article and teaching similar classes is one of the ways I give back.
 If you have a special needs child, I hope this information is helpful for you and your loved ones.
 I am honored to share some of these natural and supportive tools with you.
-I will be teaching my next Natural Remedies for Children with Special Needs at the Herb Folk Gathering in mid September.

 Statistics on Special Needs Children and their Families:

 - Childhood disability is on the rise.
 Emotional, behavioral, and neurological disabilities are now more prevalent than physical impairments.

 - Approximately 10.2 million children in the US, which represents 15 percent of all US children, have special health care needs.